isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

    See [to enter JavaScript and URLs](creating-image-maps.md#using_a_template_to_enter_javascript_and_urls).

 1. To display rollover text when users move the pointer over your Image Map, enter the text in the Image Map list.
 In the Image Map list, select the **[!UICONTROL Show]** menu and select **[!UICONTROL Rollover Text]**.
-Then enter the text you want users to see onscreen.
+Then enter the text that you want users to see onscreen.
 You can write the text in a word processor and copy it into the Rollover text field.

 1. If you want another action effect to occur when users move the mouse over an Image Map, define the action.
 In the **[!UICONTROL Show]** drop-down list, select **[!UICONTROL Other Actions]**.
 Enter the attributes of the action.
 (Go to **[!UICONTROL Show]** > **[!UICONTROL Both]** to create rollover text and an action for an Image Map.)